-Want To Help Minimize Free Radical Damage?
-Eat This!
+Eat This To Help Minimize Free Radical Damage

-Lycopene is a powerful antioxidant with a greater-than-average ability to minimize free radicals that cause damage to cells.
-Excessive free radical damage has been linked to the development of heart and Alzheimer’s disease, breast and prostate cancers, and premature skin aging.
+Lycopene is a powerful antioxidant with a greater-than-average ability to minimize free radicals that cause damage to DNA and cells.
+Excessive free radical damage has been linked to the development of heart and Alzheimer’s diseases, breast and prostate cancers, and premature skin aging.

 Because it is a carotenoid – which is responsible for giving many fruits and vegetables their red color – it can be obtained by eating produce such as tomatoes, watermelon, red carrots, pink grapefruit, and papayas.
 (Surprisingly, red strawberries and cherries are not good sources of lycopene.)
 Tomatoes and tomato-based prepared foods are the most prevalent source of lycopene in a typical American diet.
 The bioavailability of lycopene increases with cooking, so cook fresh tomatoes in a little bit of extra virgin olive oil to get the most benefit – try this Marinara Sauce recipe, a delicious way to increase your lycopene intake.

-When taking carotenoids supplementally, look for a formula that includes lycopene.
+When taking supplemental carotenoids, look for a formula that includes lycopene.
 Because it is fat-soluble, a supplement containing lycopene is best taken with food that contains fat.